 He was sent to Tasmania.
 In 1853 his wife Mary joined him, her passage paid for by Chartist subscriptions.
 After he was granted parole he took up employment as a tailor once more.
 In 1856 political prisoners were pardoned by the government but the Cuffays decided to stay where they were.
 William played a role in local politics in Tasmania and died in 1870

 The library has unique primary resources on Chartism and also many secondary sources.
-These can be searched using the catalogue.
+These can be searched using the catalogue and search panel to the right.
 The following concern William Cuffay.

-Chartism: A New History by Malcolm Chase (2007).
-This has a chapter on William Cuffay
+Malcolm Chase, Chartism: a new history (2007).
+This has a chapter on William Cuffay - Shelfmark K29

-The Story of Willam Cuffay, Past Tense pamphlet (2005)
+The story of Willam Cuffay, Past Tense pamphlet (2005) - Shelfmark: AG Chartism Box 1